uyuni-project/tetra/README.md

     tetra generate-all

-Note that `tetra` will generate files for the commons-collections package and for the binary-only myproject-kit package, which is a special container of all build-time dependencies (basically, the `kit/` folder).
+Note that `tetra` will generate files for the commons-collections package and all binary-only build-time dependencies (basically, the `kit/` folder).
 This will be shared among all packages you might add to your `tetra` project.

 ## In-depth information